 We sell new and used shipping containers – a closer look at the container industry’s green credentials

-By purchasing a used container you are recycling that container.
-Once it has been given a lick of paint, and converted into it’s intended use (or simply used for storage), no-one will ever now that it was pre-owned.
-Whether a container is new or used it has already served its main purpose by taking at least one trip by sea to transport cargo to the end location, therefore, when a shipping container arrives in the UK for example, it “owes” nothing to the environment.
+By purchasing a used shipping container, you are recycling that container.
+Once it has been given a lick of paint, and converted into it’s intended use (or simply used for storage), no-one will ever know that it was pre-owned.
+Whether a container is new or used, it has already served its main purpose; that is, by taking at least one trip by sea to transport cargo to the end location.
+Therefore, when a shipping container arrives in the UK for example, it ‘owes‘ nothing to the environment.
 Thus, if you buy recycled shipping containers, you are tapping into an excellent environmentally friendly construction material.

-- Containers are now being used for hotels, the Lego-like stack-ability of a shipping container means that multiple floors can be created very quickly, as well as keeping costs down.
+The Lego-like stack-ability of a shipping container means that multiple floors of modular cabins can be created very quickly, as well as keeping costs down.

-- Once converted, shipping containers can be very easily lined either with ply or aluminium lining depending on the conversion.
-People may want to line their container for aesthetic reasons (e.g in an office or canteen) or to control temperature swings.
+Once converted, shipping containers can be lined, very easily, with either ply or aluminium (depending on the conversion).
+People may want to line their container for aesthetic reasons (e.g in an office or canteen), or to control temperature swings.
 Whatever the reason, by increasing temperature control, it is an extremely environmentally conscious thing to do.

-- Containers are strong so it is becoming increasingly popular, for the flat roof to be used for solar panels.
-Other ingenious ethical ideas are creating a solar hot water roofs, moss roofs, or even gardens.
-This is a great way of continuing the environmental care.
+Shipping containers are extremely strong.
+Hence, it is becoming increasingly popular for the flat roof to be used for solar panels.
+Other ingenious ethical ideas are creating a solar hot water roof, a moss roof, or even a garden.
+These are great ways to increase your positive environmental impact.

-So we hope we have given you some food for thought there.
-We feature a wide range of conversions on this site, as well as on our fabrications company website, so please click below for more information or call us on 0333 600 6260.
+So we hope we have given you some food for thought here.
+We feature a wide range of conversions on this site, as well as on our fabrications company website.
+Please CLICK HERE for more information or call us on 0333 600 6260.